jktrn/enscribe.dev-hexo/source/_posts/writeups/byu/osint-compilation.md

 flag: <code>byuctf{answer_Timestamp in format: HH:MM}</code> two word answer seperated by an underscore.
 </div>

-Looks like a challenge regarding an imfamous hacking group.
+Looks like a challenge regarding an infamous hacking group.
 Seeing that the flag asks for a timestamp and the language is pseudo-colloquial, I'd safely assume that this text mentioned somewhere came from a messaging board.
 I downloaded *Telegram*, their main method of communication with the real world, joining their [announcements board](https://t.me/minsaudebr), yet upon a <kbd>Ctrl</kbd> + <kbd>F</kbd> I couldn't find this message anywhere.
 Their board mentions a [group chat](https://t.me/saudechat), but it was recently purged and terminated.
 When the admin confirmed that this wasn't the intended solution, I moved towards looking for screenshots surrounding the Okta leak.
 Our team found this [tweet from John Hammond](https://twitter.com/_JohnHammond/status/1506166671664463875) after a while:

 <blockquote class="twitter-tweet" align=center width=500 data-lang="en" data-theme="dark"><p lang="en" dir="ltr">even da big ones<br>[shocked pikachu] <a href="https://t.co/YsvMMNQDPG">pic.twitter.com/YsvMMNQDPG</a></p>&mdash; John Hammond (@_JohnHammond) <a href="https://twitter.com/_JohnHammond/status/1506166671664463875?ref_src=twsrc%5Etfw">March 22, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>